Boothbay Restaurants and Coffee Shops

 While Boothbay does not offer a lot in terms of nightlife, most of the local restaurants have bars and many are open late in the summers.
 If you’re in the mood to hit a local watering hole, my top recommendations are:

-• NEW IN THE HARBOR!
+- NEW IN THE HARBOR!
 There’s a whiskey bar hidden in the back of Marcel’s submarine shop (also worth a visit!)
-Just around the corner from home and open late.
+Just around the corner from home.
+And they serve much more than just whiskey (beer, wine and a whole range of cocktails).

 Blueberry sangria on the roofdeck at the Boathouse Bistro